1Marc/marcgrabanski.com/src/pages/articles/2008-01-24-jquery-plugin-actions-vs-utilities/index.md

  $('#myInput').datepicker().val('select a date');
 ```

 It can be chained because it returns the input with the datepicker attached.
-You can see more examples of actions vs utilities in the "Datepicker Documentation":http://docs.jquery.com/UI/Datepicker or look at the "jQuery Utilities (example of utilities)":http://docs.jquery.com/Utilities vs "jQuery Manipulation (example of actions)":http://docs.jquery.com/Manipulation.
+You can see more examples of actions vs utilities in the [Datepicker Documentation](http://docs.jquery.com/UI/Datepicker) or look at the [jQuery Utilities (example of utilities)](http://docs.jquery.com/Utilities) vs [jQuery Manipulation (example of actions)](http://docs.jquery.com/Manipulation).